jim-easterbrook/python-gphoto2/README.rst

 *   build tools: pkg-config, C compiler & linker

 Note that you need the "development headers" versions of libgphoto2_ and Python.
-Most Linux distributions' package managers have these, but the names vary.
+In most cases you should use your Linux distribution's package manager to install these.
+The package names depend on your Linux variant.
 Look for ``libgphoto2-2-dev`` or ``libgphoto2-devel`` or something similar.

 Installation and testing